LiliamBuild and Guide

 PVE

-In a vacuum, Liliam’s personal buffs could allow her to keep up with Diting in extended fights, but most teams already provide the buffs Liliam grants herself.
-[ATK] is incredibly common, and Lily, Fuqiu, or Nilu usually have [SPD] covered, meaning Liliam’s greatest advantage is usually cancelled out.
+In a Vacuum Liliam’s personal buffs allow her to keep up with Diting in Burst fights and perform well in sustained battles, but most teams already provide the buffs Liliam grants herself.
+[ATK] is incredibly common and Lily, Fuqiu or Nilu usually have [SPD] covered, meaning one of Liliam’s greatest advantages is usually cancelled out.
+To make things worse Liliam’s signature control resistance doesn’t have nearly as much impact in PVE as it does in PVP, her [Seal] doesn’t work on bosses, her [Stun] only situationally works and most bosses don’t have shields for her to ignore, meaning that her very high damage is really all that she brings to the table in PVE.

 Conclusion